luisddm/gulp-examples/README.md

 `npm init`

-Your command line will prompt you several times asking for basic information about the project.
+Our command line will prompt us several times asking for basic information about the project.
 Most of this information is used primarily on the npm website if a developer decides to publish a Node package.

 For our purposes, we will just use it to add our dependencies.